jaroslavtyc/dibi/readme.md

 * `IN` command becomes much faster than repeated `WHERE` for a large amount of values.
 For details try [Danil Zburivsky research](http://www.pythian.com/blog/debugging-in-vs-or-performance-in-mysql/) and then [Baron Schwartz simple answer](http://lists.mysql.com/mysql/216945) about sorted values in the `IN` list.
 * *Duplicate key on update* when creating a table?
 Yes, that is quite confusing message.
 Its correct meaning is *The name of a key (index) you want to use is already in use for an existing table*.
 * Queries too slow?
 [Use the index, Luke!](http://use-the-index-luke.com/).
 And use the `EXPLAIN` to find out if an index is used at all.
+* To use or not to use `PRIMARY KEY` for InnoDB table?
+As say [Jeremy Cole](http://blog.jcole.us/2013/01/07/the-physical-structure-of-innodb-index-pages/) *Every table __has__ a primary key*, even if you do not want to (if the `PRIMARY KEY` is not explicitly specified, the first non-NULL unique key is used, and failing that, a 48-bit hidden *Row ID* field is automatically added), so create it by yourself to take control over it.